ashutosh936/MENTORx37/CONTRIBUTING.md

 ## 🙏 A Note from the Maintainer

-Thanks for contributing to **EdgeCareer**!
+Thanks for contributing to **MENTORx**!
 Your ideas, energy, and code help us grow faster and stronger.
-Let’s work together to make this an inclusive, efficient, and impactful platform.
+Let's work together to make this an inclusive, efficient, and impactful platform.

 Feel free to open a discussion or issue if you have questions or proposals.

 ---

 <div align="center">
-  <em><b>Your journey starts here — thank you for being a part of EdgeCareer!</b></em>
+  <em><b>Your journey starts here — thank you for being a part of MENTORx!</b></em>
 </div>

 ---